dsmiller95/GitScripts/README.md

 # Git Scripts

-This is a repository used to collect all useful custom git scripts I've developed
+This is a repository used to collect some useful custom git scripts

 ## git clean-branches